Natural Solutions for Psoriasis

 Diagnosis of Psoriasis

 Your doctor will begin with a physical exam and medical history.
-Then they will examine your skin, scalp, and nails.
+Then she or he will examine your skin, scalp, and nails.
 A skin biopsy is rarely required, however, your doctor may decide to examine a small skin sample to identify the type of psoriasis you have and to rule out any other conditions.13,14

 How Conventional Medicine Treats Psoriasis